project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/83-fabio-sakamoto-growing-large-scale-brazilian-regenerative-organic-agriculture.md

 ---
-title: 83 Fabio Sakamoto, growing large scale Brazilian regenerative organic agriculture
+title: 83 Fabio Sakamoto Growing Large Scale Brazilian Regenerative Organic Agriculture
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-06-30)